This is a sponsored post for adidas. However, all opinions are my own.

 It’s that time of year again.
 The season of love.
 When the obligatory assorted chocolates, booze and other treats are presented as an expression of affection.
 Reservations are made at the fanciest of restaurants to indulge in the most savory (and expensive) meals.
 We eat all types of

 junk stuff that we don’t usually eat.
 All for the sake of Valentine’s Day.
 There’s an alternative option though.
-How about you cook up a healthy home-cooked meal instead of going out to dinner?
+How about you make a healthy home cooked meal instead of going out to dinner?
 I’ve been doing this for years.
 Whether I’m celebrating Valentine’s Day with a bae, or with my son.
 I cook up a schmancy meal at home.
 It’s usually something I don’t cook very often.
 But always healthy, yet delicious and I know exactly what went into the meal.

 This year I decided to add Galentine’s Day to my season of love celebrations.
 Galentine’s Day is a celebration of female friendship, and falls on February 13th.
 It started as a fictional holiday on the show Parks & Recreation back in 2010, and has since taken on a life of it’s own.
 The holiday is typically celebrated with a brunch or party.
 So that’s what I did.
 I hosted an early Galentine’s Day Brunch for my girls this past weekend.
 An intimate affair with drinks, treats and you guessed it… a healthy, home-cooked meal.